 By Tara Coleman

-Tara Coleman is an assistant professor of English at LaGuardia Community College.
-She received her PhD in comparative literature from Rutgers University in 2016.
-Her dissertation used poetic and film theories from various Chinese and Western sources to analyze how lyricism becomes the formal basis for an alternative historicism in contemporary film and poetry from mainland China and Taiwan.
+Tara Coleman is a PhD candidate in comparative literature at Rutgers University.
+Her dissertation uses poetic and film theories from various Chinese and Western sources to analyze how lyricism becomes the formal basis for an alternative historicism in contemporary film and poetry from mainland China and Taiwan.
 Previously, she completed an MPhil in English literary studies with a comparative focus at the Chinese University of Hong Kong.
 In conjunction with her experience teaching English as a second language, her broader research interests include translation, world literature and world cinema, and questions of transnationalism, especially the dialogues these areas of inquiry open up among scholars, artists, and their audiences.